iutools/iutools/doc/test-plan.md

 - Try to spell check a text with > 500 words
 - Check that the system prints an error message that says you have to split the text into smaller chunks.

 Choose corrrection after closing suggestions box
 - Click on a bad word
 - Click on the X to close the suggestions window
 - Click on the bad word again and make sure you can select and apply a suggestion

-Correcting a second word while first word may still be looking for suggestions
+Click on two misspelled words in close succession
-- Spell check text 'nunavvvut inuksssuk'
+- Spell check 'nunavvvut inuksssuk'
-- Do the following very rapidly
+- Click on nunavvvut, then move and resize the choose correction box so it does not hide the two clickable words
-  - Click on mis-spelled 'nunavvvut'
+- Click on nunavvvut again, AND IMMEDIATLY AFTER click on inuksssuk (i.e. before the system has time to finish displaying the resuts for nunavvvut)
-  - Close the window by clicking on the X, while the window is still looking for suggestions
+- Click on one  of the suggestions and make sure that
-  - Click on mis-spelled 'inuksssuk'
+  - inuksssuk was changed as expected
-    - Wait for the suggestions to appear and make sure that they are for 'inuksssuk', NOT for 'nunavvvut'
+  - nunavvvut stayed the same
-  - Fix the spelling of inuksssuk and Apply
+  was
-  - Make sure that the word that was corrected is inuksssuk and not nunavvvut
+  corrected

 ## Search Engine
 Search for word in LATIN - Happy Path
 - Enter ammuumajuq (= scuba diving or something) in the search box, then click [Search] button